-1. Ensure witnesses take cell phone photos and videos, as many as possible.
-Photograph the attack, injuries to people and animals, and evidence of the owner’s negligence (broken leash, no collar or leash, etc.) Ask witnesses to turn on the date stamp if they have one.
-Provide your email address and ask that all photos and videos be sent to you.
+2. At the time of the attack, ask witnesses to take cell phone photos and videos.
+Photograph the attack, injuries to people and animals, and evidence of the owner’s negligence (broken leash, no collar or leash, etc.) Many cases have been lost because victims could not produce visual records of broken leashes, etc. Provide your email address and ask that all photos and videos be sent to you.

-4. Call both the police and the animal control in your city to report the incident.
+5. Call both the police and the animal control in your city to report the incident.
 Be sure to get the file numbers.
+If only animal services attends the attack, follow up with a report to your local police and get the case number.
+If the dog owner has broken local laws, you need to make a police report as well.

 Note: REPORT ALL ATTACKS even if your attack resulted in a minor injury.
 Many cities have a “one bite rule”.
 Your claim on record will be vital evidence the next time the dog bites or attacks.

-5. Make a record of the names of all law enforcement officials who attended the scene or collected information afterwards.
+6. Make a record of the names of all law enforcement officials who attended the scene or collected information afterwards.
+You will need this later if you pursue a civil suit.

 6. If you need more information after the attack, see if the area has a Block Watch group that will assist you in contacting neighbours.